thefilesareinthecomputer/job_skills/README.md

 - Provides context and details about specific skills
 - Logs all queries and responses to disk for future reference

+### HowDoI Tool

+Accesses Stack Overflow to find programming solutions:

+- Retrieves code examples and solutions for programming questions
+- Provides implementation details and best practices
+- Logs all queries and responses for future reference

 ## 📝 Research Logging System

 The platform includes a comprehensive logging system that: